Development Setup

 └── README.md # Project overview

-Run make help for a full list.
+Run just for a full list (with submodules).
 Key commands:

 Development